About

 Using Your IC Card 2

-Insert your card into the PIN pad, input the sale amount and product(s) sold (sales processing by the partner retail outlet)
+Insert your card into the PIN pad, input the sale amount and product(s) sold (Sales processing is performed by the partner retail outlet)

 Using Your IC Card 3